 Pre-qualification is always a good idea.Pre-approval through a reputable lender is much better.
 I can help you find a good lender with an excellent track record.

-Taking the time to pre-qualify, or better yet to become pre-approved, for a mortgage before you begin your home search will put you in a much better negotiating position: your pre-approval assures the seller that the transaction will not be delayed while you secure financing.
+Taking the time to become pre-approved, for a mortgage before you begin your home search will put you in a much better negotiating position: your pre-approval assures the seller that the transaction will not be delayed while you secure financing.
+Better yet, get your financing pre-underwritten.

-If you would like to learn more about financing options immediately, please contact me.
+If you would like to learn more about financing options immediately, please contact us.